 - Use it to search for COMPOUND WORDS.

-6. Choose 2 words and make a CAUSE AND EFFECT statement.
+- Choose 1 word and write a CAUSE AND EFFECT statement.
+Choose 2 words and make a CAUSE AND EFFECT statement.

 If you would like the Winter Word Card Set, click the link or the picture below.
 This resource $4.00.